simplenetworks/mongo-backupper/README.md

 # mongo-backupper
-Docker container with mongo client, cron and ncftp
+Docker container with mongo client, cron, ncftp and aws-cli